KaustubhM1997/cli-app-about-myself/README.md

 # How well do you know me?
-A CLI app consisting of a quiz created with repl.it to know how much my network knows about me.
+A CLI app consisting of a quiz created using NodeJS in repl.it to know how much my network knows about me.

 ### How does the App work?